texjporg/platex/README.md

 - Fix macros which are inconsistent with the latest e-pTeX (e.g. \footnote, tabular, \parbox, \underline).
-- Fix several bugs in pLaTeX2e and ascmac.sty.
+- Fix several bugs in pLaTeX2e format and packages.
 - Add platexrelease.sty.
 As with the latexrelease package, this package enables us to use the old versions of pLaTeX2e (from 2006/11/10 the ASCII edition).